Paragon Legal

 Sure, you can mentor an up-and-coming law student — that would be great — but working with a school-aged kid, maybe through Big Brothers Big Sisters or a similar organization, provides a positive role model while also giving you a sense of fulfillment from knowing you’ve legitimately helped a person.

 Whatever route you take, dedicating time and energy to a good cause is always a good idea.
 Not sure where to start?
-The website Charity Navigator is a great resource for people interested in identifying worthy and well-run non-profits.
+The website Charity Navigator is a great resource for people interested in identifying worthy, well-run non-profits.

-Whether you draw on your law background or not, lending your voice, time, or expertise to end domestic violence is always a good idea.
+Whether you draw on your legal background or not, lending your voice, time, or expertise to advocacy efforts, pro bono legal services, or community organizations that support survivors and help them navigate the justice system can make a meaningful difference.

 A novel way to use your legal skills for good: help authors with legal questions!